ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### message unpin
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Unpins the message at given index (starting from 1).
+*Unpins the message at given index (starting from 1) or message ID.
 If the index is not given, unpins the most recent one.*

 **Requires permissions:**
 `Manage messages`